DenisMedeiros/CoinCounter/README.md

 # CoinCounter
 This is a coin counter using digital image processing.
+The whole project was developed in C++ with the library OpenCV 2.4.9.

 Basically, the project is divided in four modules: